Safety improvements coming to Route 47 in Elburn

 According to the release, the improvements include:

-- Install two intersection warning signs in between the two legs of Rowe Road on the right side only, one facing northbound traffic and the other facing southbound traffic.
+- Installing two intersection warning signs in between the two legs of Rowe Road on the right side only, one facing northbound traffic and the other facing southbound traffic.

-- Replace the existing stop signs at Kenmar Drive and Rowe Road with larger sized signs.
+- Replacing the existing stop signs at Kenmar Drive and Rowe Road with larger sized signs.

-- Install “Cross Traffic Does Not Stop” signs under the ‘Stop’ signs at Rowe Road and Kenmar Drive.
+- Installing “Cross Traffic Does Not Stop” signs under the stop signs at Rowe Road and Kenmar Drive.
 The signs will face traffic exiting the side streets to ensure that motorists are aware that both Kenmar and Rowe are T-intersections.

-“Ensuring residents can safely travel our roadways on a daily basis is one of the most fundamentally important roles of government,” Keicher stated in the release.
-“I’m pleased to announce that by working closely with IDOT, we are seeing safety improvements prioritized, and projects are being set in motion.”
+“Ensuring residents can safely travel our roadways on a daily basis is one of the most fundamentally important roles of government,” Keicher said in the release.
+“I’m pleased to announce that by working closely with IDOT, we are seeing safety improvements prioritized and projects are being set in motion.”

-Keicher has also been working on legislation in the General Assembly to clean up and prevent roadside debris blown from waste hauling vehicles that litter roads and local farm fields, the release stated.
+Keicher also has been working on legislation in the General Assembly to clean up and prevent roadside debris blown from waste hauling vehicles that litter roads and local farm fields, according to the release.

-He serves the 70th District, which includes portions of DeKalb, Kane and McHenry counties.
+Keicher serves the 70th District, which includes portions of Kane, DeKalb and McHenry counties.